YassirMr/Internship/README.md

 # Internship
-This repository will contain the codes and description of what they are doing
+This repository will contain the codes that I used in my internship and a description of what they are doing